jhpyle/docassemble/_docs/groups.md

 A **set** is a **group of unique items with no order**.
 There is no index or key that allows you to refer to a particular item; an item is either in the set or is not.
-In Python, a set can be defined with a statement like `colors = set(['blue', 'red'])`.
+In [Python], a set can be defined with a statement like `colors = set(['blue', 'red'])`.
 Adding a new item to the set is called "adding," not "appending."
+For example:
-E.g., `colors.add('green')`.
+`colors.add('green')`.
 If you add an item to a set when the item is already in the set, this will have no effect on the set.

 {% highlight python %}
->>> colors = set(['blue', 'red'])
+>>> colors = set(['blue', 'green', 'red'])
 >>> colors
 set(['blue', 'green', 'red'])
 >>> colors.add('blue')